Claiming the Solidarity Tax Credit

 Did you forget to claim the credit?

-To receive your full solidarity tax credit for a given period, you must file a complete claim no later than December 31 of the fourth taxation year following the one for which you are claiming it.
+To receive your full solidarity tax credit for a given period, you must file a claim no later than December 31 of the fourth taxation year following the one for which you are claiming the credit.

 2023 income tax return